-Our Direct Marketing Services, or DMS, business accounted for substantially all of our net revenue in both the three months ended September 30, 2012 and 2011.
+Our Direct Marketing Services ("DMS") business accounted for substantially all of our net revenue in both the three and nine months ended March 31, 2013 and 2012.
 Our DMS business derives net revenue from fees earned through the delivery of qualified leads and clicks and, to a lesser extent, display advertisements, or impressions.
 Through a vertical focus, targeted media presence and our technology platform, we are able to deliver targeted, measurable marketing results to our clients.

 Our two largest client verticals within our DMS business are education and financial services.
-Our education client vertical represented 44% of net revenue in each of the three months ended September 30, 2012 and 2011.
-Our financial services client vertical represented 39% and 41% of net revenue in both the three months ended September 30, 2012 and 2011.
-Other DMS client verticals, consisting primarily of business-to-business technology, home services and medical, represented 17% and 15% of net revenue in the three months ended September 30, 2012 and 2011, respectively.
+Our education client vertical represented 45% of net revenue in both the three and nine months ended March 31, 2013, and 42% of net revenue in both the three and nine months ended March 31, 2012.
+Our financial services client vertical represented 41% and 39% of net revenue in the three and nine months ended March 31, 2013, respectively, and 42% of net revenue in both the three and nine months ended March 31, 2012.
+Other DMS client verticals, consisting primarily of business-to-business technology, home services and medical, represented 14% and 16% of net revenue in the three and nine months ended March 31, 2013, respectively, and 16% of net revenue in both the three and nine months ended March 31, 2012.

-In addition, we derived less than 1% of our net revenue in each of the three months ended September 30, 2012 and 2011, from the provision of a hosted solution and related services for clients in the direct selling industry, also referred to as our Direct Selling Services, or DSS, business.
+In addition, we derived less than 1% of our net revenue in both the three and nine months ended March 31, 2013, respectively, and for the same periods last fiscal year, from the provision of a hosted solution and related services for clients in the direct selling industry, also referred to as our Direct Selling Services ("DSS") business.